maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/202509SecurityControls.md

 Next, tested connectivity by pinging public servers.
 Using `ping -c 4 8.8.8.8` (google DNS) gave a fast average response time of about 7 ms. Pinging Cloudflare (`1.1.1.1`) worked as well, but slightly slower at 8 ms. To compare, pinged the school’s default gateway (`10.32.0.1`) and found it responded even faster (0.9 ms) since it was local.
 Finally, I confirmed DNS resolution with `ping google.com`, proving that my device could translate names to IP addresses.

-On Ubuntu, I used `ip addr` to check IP addresses in both Shared (NAT) and Bridged modes.
-Shared gave me a `192.168.x.x` address, meaning the VM was hidden behind my Mac, while Bridged gave me a `10.x.x.x` address, showing the VM could act like its own device.
+On Ubuntu, I used `ip addr` to check IP addresses in both shared (NAT) and bridged modes.
+Shared gave me a `192.168.x.x` address, meaning the VM was hidden behind my Mac, while bridged gave me a `10.x.x.x` address, showing the VM could act like its own device.
 This side-by-side testing taught me the trade-offs between convenience (shared mode) and realism (bridged mode).

 I also began applying cybersecurity practices by checking for open ports with `netstat -tuln`.
 Ports like 22 (SSH) and 53 (DNS) were expected, but I also saw port 631 for printing, which wasn’t needed.
 To improve security, I enabled Ubuntu’s firewall using `sudo ufw enable` and blocked Telnet on port 23 with `sudo ufw deny 23/tcp`.